 Tell Thunderbird what is junk

 In order for this filter to be effective, you must train it to recognize the messages that you consider to be junk and the messages that you consider to be not junk.
 So you will want to mark messages as junk, not delete them.

 You can mark messages as junk by clicking in the "junk" column in the message list:

-You can also mark messages as junk in the message pane by clicking thebutton on the message header:
+You can also mark messages as junk in the message pane by clicking the junk icon on the message header toolbar:

 You can also use the small case j key to mark messages as junk.

-You will need to mark many messages so that the adaptive filter has enough training data, including messages that are NOT junk. (more about that below)
+You must mark many messages so the adaptive filter has enough training data, including messages that are NOT junk. (more about that below)

 Tell Thunderbird what is NOT junk